jusminpt/busaraFloraV2/README.md

 ## :memo: About The Project

 <p> This project is dedicated to a website that I designed  for a local florist; offering simple and clean design that accessible for all devices.
 I first created this website 2 years ago as a trial version
-for my cousin who is the flower shop owner.
+for my cousin who is the owner of the flower shop.
 Her clients are mostly online base, so I think it must be nice to create a website that can showcase all her work and services.</p>

 <p>This project means a lot to me as it's the very first website that I've created.
 I've linked the first version of this website below,